Nonatale/Readme/README.md

   Inquirer Npm

   ## Usage
-  Run index.js file in the command line terminal.
-You will answer questions from the terminal.
-The answers will be printed into a README.md file.
+  Run index.js in terminal and answer the questions.
+The answers will be logged into the README.md file.

   ## Credits
   None.